yintianwei1105/yintianwei1105.github.io/index.md

 layout: page
 ---

+As the patronage advisor at Yarra Trams, I am joining together quantitative and qualitative insights into the market for tram services in Melbourne and supporting the development of business cases for service change or capital investment projects.

-I am a PhD candidate at the University of Melbourne with 3 years' research experience in data analysis, with a specific interest in the innovation of data-driven methods   to model human behavior.
+As a PhD candidate, I have 3 years' experience in applied research, with a specific interest in the innovation of data-driven methods to solve problems in transportation.
+I have completed several industry-based projects and demonstrated the ability of transforming ideas and research into marketable products.

-I am skilled in machine learning, data visualization, and behavior modelling with Python and R. I have completed several [projects](https://yintianwei1105.github.io/Projects/)     with University of Queensland, CSIRO Data61, and state governments in Australia.
+I am skilled in traffic flow estimation, public transport planning, and behaviour modelling.
+I have completed several [projects](https://yintianwei1105.github.io/Projects/)  with University of Queensland, CSIRO Data61, and state governments in Australia.

-I am currently working on a project in collaboration with the Victoria Department of Transport and Yarra Tram.
+I recently completed a project in collaboration with the Victoria Department of Transport and Yarra Tram.
 [Link to this project](https://imoveaustralia.com/project/melbourne-tram-load-estimation-and-real-time-load-prediction/)

-I also enjoy cooking, travelling and video editing.